Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 	double volatility = processModel.getVolatility().doubleValue();
 ```

-Note (technical detail): Since the library allows to create object implementing `AssetModelMonteCarloSimulationModel` in different ways, a slightly more robust way of getting the underlying model is to use the utility function
+Note (technical detail): Since the library allows to create objects implementing `AssetModelMonteCarloSimulationModel` in different ways, a slightly more robust way of getting the underlying model is to use the utility function

 ```
 info.quantlab.numericalmethods.lecture.montecarlo.models.Utils.getBlackScholesModelFromMonteCarloModel